LAST UPDATED: 21.04.21

 4.1.3 The Sellers packaging is validated in compliance with product specifications to ensure goods are maintained in transit.
 Fridge-line goods are validated for a minimum of 21hrs.
 The Seller is unable to advise on the performance, integrity or sustainability of the goods once the Buyer has claimed receipt and they have entered into an uncontrolled environment.
 The Buyer is under obligation to store the goods in a suitable environment immediately upon receipt.

-4.2.2 Unless otherwise expressly agreed, the Seller may affect delivery in one or more installments.
-Where the goods are delivered in installments; each installment shall be treated as a separate contract.
-Failure by the Seller to deliver one or more of the installments in accordance with these conditions, or any claim by the Buyer in respect of one or more installments, shall not entitle the Buyer to treat the contract as a whole as repudiated.
+4.3.2 Unless otherwise expressly agreed, the Seller may affect delivery in one or more instalments.
+Where the goods are delivered in instalments; each instalment shall be treated as a separate contract.
+Failure by the Seller to deliver one or more of the instalments in accordance with these conditions, or any claim by the Buyer in respect of one or more instalments, shall not entitle the Buyer to treat the contract as a whole as repudiated.

 The seller may choose to expedite delivery through the use of a verified third-party service provider, in such an event, the following shall apply: